 Because MUSIC is a pooling arrangement comprised of member districts, the members are owners of the loss fund.
 In the event that the loss fund and related reserves are unable to cover claims, the members would be assessed additional premiums by MUSIC to cover the deficit.
-The College is not aware of any deficit situation in the MUSIC loss fund, which would require the accrual of a liability as of June 30, 2019 and 2018.
+The College is not aware of any deficit situation in the MUSIC loss fund, which would require the accrual of a liability as of June 30, 2020 and 2019.

-Effective January 1, 1999, the terms of insurance coverage provided by MUSIC were revised, with the College increasing the level of its self-insurance for losses occurring below the amount of the MUSIC coverage stop-loss, which was \$362,495 and \$356,517 for calendar years 2019 and 2018, respectively.
-As of June 30, 2019 and 2018, an accrual of \$353,475 and \$340,468, respectively, has been made to cover the estimated exposure to claims the College would have to pay under its self-insurance agreement, including an estimate for claims incurred but not reported.
+The College's self-insurance for losses occurring below the amount of the MUSIC coverage stop-loss, were \$371,009 and \$362,495 for calendar years 2020 and 2019, respectively.
+As of June 30, 2020 and 2019, an accrual of \$362,590 and \$353,475, respectively, has been made to cover the estimated exposure to claims the College would have to pay under its self-insurance agreement, including an estimate for claims incurred but not reported.
 This claims liability is based on estimates of the ultimate cost of claims including inflation factors and historical trend data.
 Other non-incremental costs are not included in the basis of estimating the liability.